Nakamichi: Background

 Etsuro Nakamichi founded Nakamichi in 1948 as Nakamichi Research Corporation Ltd (中道研究所株式会社 Nakamichi Kenkyujo Kabushiki Kaisha) in Tokyo, Japan.
-It specialized in manufacturing portable radios, tonearms, speakers, and communications equipment.
+It specialized in manufacturing portable radios, tonearms, loudspeakers, and communications equipment.
 It was later headed by the founder's younger brother Niro Nakamichi.
 The company was originally established as a research and development firm in electronics and optics but later became known as a manufacturer of quality audio products.
 While its cassette decks were particularly well known, the company is also credited with audio innovations, such as self-centering record players, high-end DAT recorders, and ultra-compact slot-loading CD changers.

 In the 1950s, Nakamichi developed one of the first open reel tape recorders in Japan under the Magic Tone brand.
 In 1957, it developed and made its own magnetic tape heads, as well as launching the Fidela 3-head Open Reel Stereo Tape Deck.

 Because of its experience in manufacturing magnetic tape heads and equipment, in 1967 the company started making tape decks for a number of foreign manufacturers including Harman Kardon, KLH, Advent, Fisher, ELAC, Sylvania, Concord, Ampex and Motorola.